 3. Build time

 When planning your schedule ensure you leave enough time for the build.
 Your suppliers will be able to advise on this.
-We recommend leaving more time than you think you’ll need.
+Some styles of tents can be built in a day, however the majority of structures can need 5 - 7 days to build.
+We also recommend leaving more time than you think you’ll need.
 Your caterers will love you for that extra half day.
 Also let’s not forget our unpredictable English weather as bad weather can add time to your build schedule.

-One of the best things about a marquee wedding is that you can chose all your suppliers.
+One of the best things about a marquee wedding is that you can choose all your suppliers.
 That means you can use the best in the industry.
-Picking the suppliers that fit perfectly with your style is such a headstart in creating your perfect day.
+Picking the suppliers that fit perfectly with your style is such a head start in creating your perfect day.

 Quite simply - is there enough?
 Often you’ll be needing to power everything from the kitchen to the DJ to the lighting.
 Working out your power requirements and bringing in generators is really important.
 Whilst dining under the stars is a romantic concept you’d probably like your food to be warm!